-The Derby and Sandiacre Canal Trust (the Trust) and Society is run totally by volunteers and it is the Trust’s aim to ensure that all activities carried out by the volunteers is carried out in a safe and enjoyable manner.
-This extends for the meeting of the various committees and society meetings, show events and working on site.
+The Derby and Sandiacre Canal Trust (the Trust) is run totally by volunteers and it is the Trust’s aim to ensure that all activities carried out by the volunteers is carried out in a safe and enjoyable manner.
+This extends for the meeting of the various committees and Trust social meetings, show events and working on site.

 Working Party H&S Guide and numerous Method Statements and Risk Assessments have been created for standard tasks that volunteers may encounter.
 These highlights the possible risks and actions required to prevent injury to themselves, other volunteers and the general public whilst helping the Trust’s aim of restoring the Derby Canal.
 We would ask that all members read the various documents to ensure that they are aware of the possible risks associated with the tasks to be performed.

 Vegetation & Scrub Clearance

 Please watch the below Inland Waterways Association (IWA) Waterway Recovery Group (WRG) Health & Safety Video, which summarises the best working practices for canal restoration:

 Additionally, the IWA-WRG video below summaries the Trust’s intent to “Create a Culture of Safety” across any of our work sites:

 Equal Opportunities Statement

 The Trust encourages equal opportunity in all aspects of the Trust activities without discrimination by race, ethnic origin, colour, nationality, class, religion, gender, sexuality, employment status, age or disability.
 These are subject to legal requirement of Health and Safety at Work regulations and insurance restrictions for working on a construction site.
 The Trust would expect that any contractor working for the trust would have similar equal opportunity policy.